-An introductory abstract of about 30 words should be provided, designed to capture the reader's attention and draw them into the article.
+A short introductory abstract of one or two sentences should be provided, designed to capture the reader's attention and draw him or her into the article.

 The main body of text should start with one or two paragraphs of introduction.
-Outline the contents of the article, why it matters to GPs and how it will help them to optimise management.
+Outline the contents of the paper, why it matters to GPs, and how it will help them to optimise management.

-A summary or conclusion should be provided at the end of the article to sum up the most important points, consolidate your ideas and help the reader digest the messages contained within the article.
+A final summary or conclusion should be provided at the end of the paper.
+The purpose of this last paragraph is to sum up the most important points of the paper, consolidating your ideas and helping the reader to digest the messages contained within the article.
 Medications.
 Generic names should be used to describe medications used in treatment.
 Any recommendations made for the use of medications 'off label' should be clearly indicated as such in the text.